riemann/riemann/README.markdown

 Reimann
 =======

-Reimann (after the mathematician) is a network event stream processor.
+Reimann is a network event stream processor.
 It is designed for monitoring, analytics, and alerts for events from multiple services.
 Reimann listens on port 5555 for protocol buffer messages containing events and processes them through various streams.

 You can use Reimann to graph the average rate of requests in your application, email responsible parties every time an exception is thrown, and plot the 50th,